Code-Institute-Submissions/ShaneMurphyDev-Project-Portfolio-5/README.md

 ### Further Testing

--   The Website was tested on Google Chrome
+-   The Website was tested on Google Chrome, Microsoft Edge, Firefox & Safari

--   The website was viewed on a variety of devices such as
+-   The website was viewed on a variety of devices such as Desktop, Mobile & Tablet

--

--

 - - -